Awards Previous Winners

 2018 - David Sym-Smith, Mobility Ventures

-2017 - Trey Bowles, Dallas Entrepreneur Center
+2017 - Trey Bowles, The Dallas Entrepreneur Center

-2016 - DFW*ATW Alliance of Technology and Women
+2016 - DFW*ATW Alliance of Technology & Women

 2015 - Tad McIntosh, HumCap

-2013 - Dr. David E. Daniel, The University of Texas at Dallas
+2013 - Dr. David E. Daniel, UT Dallas

-2011 - TECH Fort Worth
+2011 - TechFW

 2010 - North Texas Regional Center for Innovation and Commercialization